-Then, Deb came in.
-It was her turn, and she saw the look in his eyes.
-Kneeling down by his bed, she rubbed his back, and the writhing and moaning stopped.
+Then, Deb came in the room.
+She saw the look in his eyes, and kneeling down by his bed, rubbed his back, finally ending the writhing and moaning.
 I paused just outside his door.
-Hurricane velocity winds were stirring up waves of anxiety in our boy, and Deb was stepping into his storm.
-Once again, she was right.
-With a silent exhale, I went back into his room, put my hand on his back with hers, and we prayed.
+Hurricane velocity winds were stirring up waves of anxiety in our boy, and my wife was stepping into his storm.
+With a silent exhale, I went back into his room, put my hand on his back with Deb’s, and we prayed.

 to the night when he went over the edge—the kicking, the tears, the exhaustion, a night when I was at a loss, an adult looking down on a boy with childish struggles.
-I yelled, probably a little too loud for La Casita, “David, do you realize God was speaking to you!
-You were spinning out of control, and God spoke.”
-As the words left my mouth, the connection, the seed that God had planted worked its way to the surface.
+I yelled, probably a little too loud for La Casita, “David, God saw you!
+You were spinning out of control, and He spoke.”
+As the words left my mouth, the connection to Maverick's moment in the plane, the seed that God had planted, worked its way to the surface.